 belief systems with derision.
 I do not look to validate my theology by

 obtaining agreement with others.
 For me, the test of truth is the Living

 The liberal agenda is dishonest.

 The liberal-ecumenical agenda is essentially dishonest.
-It is directed
+It

-Christians) it is not clear.
+of Christians) it is not clear.
 Moreover, it involves the use of equivocation

 and dissimulation.
 For years the "Anglican Roman Catholic International

 Commission" went about its task of producing studiously ambiguous documents